seanox/seanox-ai-nlp/README.md

 - [Downstream Processing with pandas](https://github.com/seanox/seanox-ai-nlp/blob/master/seanox_ai_nlp/units/README.md#downstream-processing-with-pandas)

 ## [synthetics](https://github.com/seanox/seanox-ai-nlp/blob/master/seanox_ai_nlp/synthetics/README.md)
-The __synthetics__ module generates annotated natural language from domain-specific, structured input data -- such as records from databases or knowledge graphs.
-It uses template-based, rule-driven methods to produce linguistically rich and semantically annotated sentences.
-Designed for controlled NLP pipelines, it avoids large language models (LLMs) and instead supports deterministic, auditable generation.
-Through stochastic variation and semantic recombination, it enables fine-tuning, evaluation, and data augmentation -- without performing semantic interpretation.
+The __synthetics__ module generates annotated natural language from structured input data -- such as records from databases or knowledge graphs.
+It uses template-based, rule-driven methods to produce controlled and annotated sentences.
+Designed for deterministic NLP pipelines, it avoids large language models (LLMs) and supports reproducible generation.

 ### Features
 - __Template-Based Text Generation__
-  Generates controlled content in natural language from structured input using YAML-defined Jinja2 templates.
-Template selection is context-sensitive based on input attributes.
+  Produces natural-language output from structured input using YAML-defined Jinja2 templates.
+Template selection is context-sensitive.
 - __Stochastic Variation__
-  Built-in filters like __random_set__, __random_range__, __random_range_join__
+  Filters such as __random_set__, __random_range__, and
-  and __random_range_join_phrase__ introduce lexical and syntactic diversity from identical data structures.
+- __random_range_join_phrase__ introduce lexical and syntactic diversity from identical data structures.
 - __Domain-Specific Annotation__
-  Annotates entities with structured markers for precise extraction and fine-grained control over type and placement.
+  Annotates entities with structured markers for precise extraction and control.
 - __Rule-Based Span Detection__
-  Identifies semantic spans using regular expressions, independent of tokenization or linguistic parsing.
+  Identifies semantic spans using regular expressions, independent of tokenization or parsing.
 - __Interpretation-Free Generation__
-  Deterministic output without semantic analysis; compatible with reproducible and auditable workflows.
+  Output is deterministic and reproducible; no semantic analysis is performed.
-- __NLP Pipeline Compatibility__
+- __NLP Pipeline compatibility__
-  The `Synthetic` object includes raw text, annotated text, entity spans with labels and positions, and regex-based semantic spans.
+  The __Synthetic__ object includes raw and annotated text, entity spans and regex-based semantic spans.
 Compatible with spaCy-style frameworks for fine-tuning, evaluation, and augmentation.

 ### Quickstart
 TODO: